Mete Özgencil

 Mete Özgencil (born 1962) is a Turkish songwriter, composer, music video director, singer, screenwriter and painter.

 Early life

-Born in Istanbul on 1962, Özgencil lived in Izmir for 14 years and graduated from the management faculty of Ege Üniversitesi.
+Born in Istanbul on 1962, Özgencil lived in İzmir for 14 years and graduated from the management faculty of Ege Üniversitesi.
 He worked as a graphic designer for four years and as a painter for two years.
 He has had eight personal exhibitions of his paintings.
 He made over 40 book covers of Çilek series of Remzi Kitabevi.
 He has been the art director of Irfan Tozum's film Cazibe Hanımın Gündüz Düşleri and won the best art director award in Ankara.
 He wrote the scenario of the film Mum Kokulu Kadinlar.
 He got involved with music and wrote more than 100 lyrics and directed over 200 music videos.

 Album

 He released his own album Olmalı in 2001.